-Show at item 2 the amount of tax losses and net capital losses utilised by the head company after consolidation where the continuity of ownership test was not passed after consolidation but the same business test was satisfied.
+Write at item 2 the amount of tax losses and net capital losses utilised during the 2007-08 income year by the head company after consolidation where the continuity of ownership test was not passed but the same business test was satisfied.

 Before a head company can utilise a loss generated by the consolidated group, or a loss transferred from a joining entity, it must satisfy the continuity of ownership and control tests or the same business test.
 Subdivision 707-B of the ITAA 1997 modifies the recoupment tests for transferred losses.
 The loss year is modified so that it starts from when the loss was transferred to the head company.
-Accordingly, losses transferred to a head company of a consolidated group because they satisfied the same business transfer test are effectively refreshed in the hands of the head company, in that the ownership test period for these losses commences at the time they are transferred to the head company.
+Accordingly, losses transferred to a head company of a consolidated group because they satisfied the same business transfer test are effectively refreshed in the hands of the head company, in that the ownership test period for these losses starts at the time they are transferred to the head company.